KaiHsiangHu/iNEXT.beta3D/README.md

 #### Output of iNEXTbeta3D()

-When `base = 'coverage'`, the `iNEXTbeta3D()` function returns the `"iNEXTbeta3D"` object including seven data frames for each regions:
+When `base = 'coverage'`, the `iNEXTbeta3D()` function returns the `"iNEXTbeta3D"` object including seven data frames for each datasets:

 -   gamma ( gamma diversity )
 -   alpha ( alpha diversity )